blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

 Luckily, there exist a way to approximate gravity computation using quadtrees : the Barnes-Hut approximation **[3]**.

+The idea is simple.
+Let's look at the classic gravity force formula between two objects :

+$$ F = G \frac{m_{1} m_{2}}{r^{2}} $$

+Where :
+* $$ G $$ is the gravitational constant
+* $$ m_1 $$ is the mass of the first object
+* $$ m_2 $$ is the mass of the second object
+* $$ r $$ is the distance between the two objects

+From this formula, it is trivial to see that the further away two objects are, the lower the gravitational force between them.
+It naturally follows that when you are trying to compute the global gravitational force for an object in a world with a lot of objects, farther objects are less important for the precision of the simulation.

+To decrease the number of computations, one could simply *ignore* distant objects, keeping only a certain number of close objects involved.
+However, The Barnes-Hut approximation is a bit more clever.

+Let's suppose we have a quadtree.
+Instead of ignoring distant objects, for distant quadtree nodes, we can compute a global mass for the node with the objects it contains, and treat it as a big object.
+Therefore, objects in the same sector only need one computation, at the cost of a bit of precision.

+When objects move, the tree might need some updating however : when an object moves from one node to another, the sum of masses of both nodes should be computed again.

 ## Compressed Quadtrees

 ## Compression with Quadtrees (and not Compressed Quadtrees again)

+Quadtrees can be used for compression.
+To give an intuition, we will talk about a simple application on images.
+For the sake of simplicity, we'll only consider black and white images.

+At the simplest level, images are grids of pixels.
+If we consider a black and white image, we could for example create an image where each pixel contains a value between 0 and 255 (the reason being, it fits nicely on a byte), 0 being absolute black while 255 being absolute white.

+**TODO : INSERT IMAGE**

+Now, we can certainly take this grid and store it into a quadtree.

+**TODO : INSERT IMAGE**

+But what does this have to do with compression ?
+Well, for example, we could remove leaf nodes, and set the parent nodes values to the mean of the children nodes values :

+**TODO : INSERT IMAGE**

+Of course, this is an extremely simplified and naive idea, but it is an example on using a quadtree for compression (with loss).

 ## Optimising storage